 Figure 5.
-The distribution of the hydraulic efficiency χ for different l_c/L ratios as a function of R and S. Both axes limits in a correspond with b-e.
-Dark blue colour indicates poor hydraulic efficiency, whereas lighter colour shows increasing accordance with the cubic law.
+The distribution of the hydraulic efficiency $\phi$ for different $l_c/L$ ratios as a function of R and S. Both axes limits in a correspond with b-e.
+Red colour indicates poor hydraulic efficiency, whereas blue colour shows increasing accordance with the cubic law.
 The black contour lines indicate the absolute residuals to the fitted surface (Compare with Fig. 6).

 Figure 6.
-Absolute residual values of the fitted surfaces in Fig. 5 for different l_c/L ratios as a function of R and S, binned into equally sized boxes.
+Absolute residual values of the fitted surfaces in Fig. 5 for different $l_c/L$ ratios as a function of R and S, binned into equally sized boxes.
 All axes limits in a correspond to the ones in b-e.
 Orange boxes indicate the mean absolute residual value of the specific bin, whereas the smaller black boxes on top give the maximum absolute residual.

 Figure 7.
-Parity plot of predicted versus computed hydraulic efficiency χ for a total of 2554 fractures with an l_c/L ratio of 1/16.
+Parity plot of predicted versus computed hydraulic efficiency for a total of 2554 fractures with an $l_c/L$ ratio of 1/16.
 Black line indicates the location of perfect parity.
-Inlet data gives the mean and standard deviation of predicted (k_p) over computed (k_c) permeabilities that correspond to all data points in the plot.
+Inlet data gives the mean and standard deviation of predicted $(k_p)$ over computed $(k_c)$ permeabilities that correspond to all data points in the plot.

-and a certain amount of smoothing, resulting in a clearer solution image compared to conventional interpolation techniques.
-Furthermore, to enable an adequate basis for the fitting, the data was cropped above R = 1.0 and S = 2.5 to provide sufficient data density in R-S-space, which reduces the total amount of simulations used for the fitting from 12800 to 10292.
+data density in R-S-space, which reduces the total amount of simulations used for the fitting from 12800 to 10292.

-The results display significant deviations from the cubic law approximation, even for fractures where both surfaces are not in contact (i.e., $R \le 0.23$).
-We obtain the lowest χ values in regions of high R and S, with a general trend of increasing χ for larger l_c/L ratios.
+The results display significant deviations from the cubic law approximation, even for fractures where both surfaces are not in 205 contact (i.e., $R \le 0.23$ ).
+We obtain the lowest $\phi$ values in regions of high R and S, with a general trend of increasing $\phi$ for larger $l_c/L$ ratios.

-To investigate the hydraulic efficiency fluctuations for similar fracture configurations, the absolute residuals of the fitted surface from Fig. 5 to the simulated data are computed.
+To estimate the accuracy of the presented model, the absolute residuals of the fitted surface from Fig. 5 to the simulated data are computed.
 As before, we fit a regularized surface through the scattered points from which we extract the displayed contour lines (Fig. 5).
-They indicate that the goodness of the fit reduces with increasing l_c/L ratios, especially in the lower right corner.
-Hence, the non-uniqueness of the data reduces for lower l_c/L ratios, which can be even better seen in Fig. 6.
-A regional, maximum residual of about 0.2 for fractures with a l_c/L ratio of 1/16 enables a more or less unique parametrization refinement, which is not the case for higher l_c/L ratios.
-Our finding that low l_c/L ratios show lower
+They indicate that the goodness of the fit reduces with increasing $l_c/L$ ratios, especially in the lower

+210 right corner.
+Hence, the non-uniqueness of the data reduces for lower $l_c/L$ ratios, which can be even better seen in Fig. 6.
+A regional, maximum residual of about 0.2 for fractures with a $l_c/L$ ratio of 1/16 enables a more or less unique parametrization refinement, which is not the case for higher $l_c/L$ ratios.
+Our finding that low $l_c/L$ ratios show lower reduced variability is consistent with the results of Méheust and Schmittbuhl (2003).

-210 reduced variability is consistent with the results of Méheust and Schmittbuhl (2003).An easy integration of this parametrization refinement into a DFN framework requires a mathematical approximation of the fitted surface shown in Fig. 5 a), which was found by the following equation:
+An easy integration of this parametrization refinement into a DFN framework requires a mathematical approximation of the fitted surface shown in Fig. 5 a), which was found by the following equation: